top of page

 Expenses related to adoption can be claimed as an income tax deduction during the year a family adopts a child.
 In 2021, the maximum claim was $16,729 per adopted child.

-Adoption Grants: Some employers offer employees additional benefits during or following the adoption process.
+Adoption Grants: Some employers, including financial institutions, offer adoption-specific benefits to employees.
 Check with your organization's HR department to see if you qualify.

 Targeted Subsidies Policy Directive: The Ontario Association of Children's Aid Societies offers subsidies to families adopting a child over the age of ten or sibling groups.
 Contact your local CAS for more information.